pcingola/SnpEff/src/docs/snpsift/annotate_mem.md

 During this annotation step, the required dataframes are loaded into memory on a per-chromosome basis, ensuring efficient processing.

+**Note:** The input VCF file must be sorted by chromosome and position.
+The command will report an error if unsorted entries are detected.

-**Note:** If no `fields` parameter is used in the annotation command, all field in the database are used.
+**Note:** If no `fields` parameter is used in the annotation command, all fields in the database are used.

-**Note:** If a variant from the input VCF file does not have an entry the database/s, then no INFO field is added.
+**Note:** If a variant from the input VCF file does not have an entry in the database/s, then no INFO field is added.

 **Note:** You can specify `-addAnnotated` to add the `ANNOTATED` flag to every VCF entry, so downstream processes know the VCF entry was annotated.